 2) Quinn Hughes Has an Elite Blood Line

 If all goes according to plan, the Hughes brothers will probably join the Sutters, Staals, and Hulls as hockey’s most elite families.
-Quinn and Jack Hughes are already top-ten draft picks in the NHL, while their youngest brother Luke could follow them as a top-tier pick in the 2021 Draft.
-That alone will place them in the record books as no American family has ever seen three members get drafted in the first round of the NHL Draft.
+Quinn and Jack Hughes are already top-ten draft picks in the NHL, while their youngest brother Luke was just drafted fourth-overall in the 2021 Draft this past July.
+That alone places them in the record books as no American family has ever seen three members get drafted in the first round of the NHL Draft.

 But as we all know, hockey players do not grow from a petri dish.
 The Hughes brothers were raised by some elite parents.
 Their dad, Jim Hughes is an assistant coach with the Boston Bruins and former defenceman with Providence College, while their mom, Ellen Hughes was a prominent member of New Hampshire’s hockey, lacrosse, and soccer teams.
 She also played for the US women’s national team in the 1992 World Championship where she posted four points in five games en route to a silver medal finish.
 In 2012, she was inducted into the UNH Athletic Hall of Fame after spending several seasons as an assistant coach for their soccer and hockey programs.